erasmus-without-paper/ewp-specs-architecture/README.md

 ### Recommendations or requirements?

-It is true, that this chapter describes general EWP Network recommendations, **not requirements**.
+This chapter describes general EWP Network recommendations, **not requirements**.
 This means that it is perfectly okay to use EWP Registry to publish an API that *doesn't* follow these guidelines.

-However, it is also true, that most EWP APIs explicitly REQUIRE these guidelines to be followed - it is a per-API design decision.
-In other words, **you still MUST follow these guidelines** when implementing most of EWP APIs!
+However, most EWP APIs explicitly REQUIRE these guidelines to be followed - it is a per-API design decision.
+In other words, **you still MUST follow these guidelines** when implementing most of the EWP APIs!

 <a name='error-handling'></a>